cutting-room-floor/MapBoxBench/README.md

 ### Concurrency

 These are our testbed options for concurrency approaches.
-For now, choose our regular method or an experimental asynchronous mode.
+For now, choose our regular method or two experimental asynchronous modes.
 More to come.

 ### Concurrency Options